 Personal grievances claims, represents amounts claimed by employees for personal grievances cases.
-There are no open personal grievances claims as at 30 June 2019 (2018: 2 personal grievances claims).
+There were one personal grievances claim (2018: 2 personal grievances claims).

 Building Act claims

 The Building Act of 2004 imposes certain obligation and liabilities on local authorities in respect to the issue of building consents and inspections of work done.